richmahn/en_tn/gal/04/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Abba #####
 This is a word in Aramaic.
-Paul does not "translate" this word into Greek but chooses to "transliterate" it by transferring it into Greek, using Greek letters instead of Aramaic letters.
-The translators of the ULB and UDB have not translated this word either.
-The translator should try to form the sounds of this without translating its meaning.
 It was an informal way to refer to a person's father in ancient Israel.
+Paul does not "translate" this word into Greek but "transliterates" it by writing the Aramaic word using Greek letters.
+The translators of the ULB also transliterated the word, while the translators of the UDB translated its meaning.
 ## Links: ##

 * __[Galatians 4:1](./01.md)__